-Granada trialled a holiday-booking service here, but were quickly told to remove it.
-When they took the place over, they painted it brightly in red and white.
+When Granada took the place over, they painted it brightly in red and white.
 Inside the tall roof had a beamed ceiling with differing levels and tables with high skylights throwing light inside.
 The large café had an area for lorries designated within it.
 The TV and pin ball machines created a lot of background noise.
+They trialled a holiday-booking service here, but were quickly told to remove it.

 In 1990 it was expected that plans to build a new motorway alongside the M62 would see Birch services be demolished.
 The motorway was never built but was recently considered again.

 The original contract to operate the services states it is the westernmost on the M62.
 At the time it was written, the M62 was expected to end at Manchester, but it was extended to Liverpool.

 The westbound amenity building was destroyed in a massive fire on the 9th October 2003.
 After losing large sums of cash in a slot machine, Jason New started kicking it to get his money back.
 He then went to the shop and bought a lighter, promptly setting fire to the machine.
 By 1am, the whole westbound side of the services were alight and evacuated.
 It took 70 fire-fighters four hours to bring the blaze under control.

 Whilst the site was being rebuilt, temporary facilities were provided.
 The petrol station, motel and eastbound services were not affected but were initially evacuated.

 The new services cater for 242 cars, 120 lorries and 30 coaches.
 When it was opened, Moto described the new building as being "the most modern on the motorway network".
 The bridge over to the other side is not connected to the new building; you have to walk outside.